backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 There are two main ways that these errors are surfaced.

-First, the catalog backend will emit [events](https://github.com/backstage/backstage/tree/master/plugins/events-node) you can subscribe to that should contain sufficient information for a reader to find the causes for errors.
+First, the catalog backend will emit events using the [events backend plugin](https://github.com/backstage/backstage/tree/master/plugins/events-node).
+You can subscribe to the events.
+The events should contain sufficient information for a reader to find the causes for errors.
+See the configuration documentation [here](./configuration.md#subscribing-to-catalog-errors) for how to subscribe and log these error events.
 Since these events are typically not easily found by end users, this can mainly be a useful tool for Backstage operators who want to debug problems either with statically registered entities that are under their control, or to help end users find